AT-RIFLES PART 2:

 Armour penetration:

 This Polish antitank-rifle was developed by Józef Maroszek (with T. Felsztyn according some sources) in early 1930's and was officially accepted to inventory of Polish Army in November of 1935.
 The rifle was bolt action with removable box magazine.
 It also had fixed rear sight and laterally adjustable front sight.
 As typical to antitank-rifles the weapon had bipod and muzzle brake.
 Ammunition developed for it had very large cartridge case necked down for 7.92-mm bullet.
 Ammunition produced very large muzzle-velocity, but it came with a price - barrel life was very short and barrel needed to be replaced with new one after only 200 shots.
 If barrel got too much wear the muzzle velocity started to drop very fast.
 DS-ammunition had lead core bullet with steel coat.
 The bullet was not really designed to penetrate through armour, instead it created secondary projectile by when impact punched of a "plug"/"cork"-shaped piece from armour plate it hit.
 Both this secondary projectile (which typically was even 20-mm in diameter) from armour plate it hit and which actual the bullet followed inside armour vehicle.
 Once inside armour vehicle both the secondary projectile (piece punched from armour plate) and the actual bullet could cause damage.
 The Poles naturally used these antitank-rifles against the Germans in year 1939.
-German military captured them in relatively large numbers (at least some 6,500 had been made) and used over 600 of them during their attack to Belgium, Netherlands and France in 1940.
+German military captured them in relatively large numbers (at least some 6,500 had been produced) and used over 600 of them during their attack to Belgium, Netherlands and France in 1940.
 After that they gave large number PzB 35(p) (as they called Polish Maroszek model 35) to Italian troops that (mostly to Italian 8th Army that used them in eastern front).
 German also modified ammunition that Poles had manufactured for this weapon by replacing Polish DS-bullets with same tungsten-carbide/cobolt mix-cored bullets already used in their own 7.92 mm PzB-39 antitank rifles.
 This German modified ammunition had 1297 m/sec muzzle velocity.

-PICTURE: Polish 8 mm antitank-rifle M/38 in use of Finnish Army.
-Soldier appears to have Austrian steel helmet m/17.
-Photographed by Niilo Helander in Skogsby in November of 1941.
-(SA-kuva photo archive, photo number 71198).
-CLICK THUMBNAIL TO SEE LARGER PIC (91 KB).
+PICTURE: 8 mm antitank-rifle M/38.
+Photographed by Nousiainen in November of 1942.
+(SA-kuva.fi photo archive, photo number 113078).
+CLICK THUMBNAIL TO SEE LARGER PIC (68 KB).

 14,5 mm PTRS 1941 (Simonov):